Caguax

 Early in 1512, Cerón redistributed Ponce de León's caciques among his friends and banished Caguax, along with his relatives and entourage, to Hacienda del Toa in the northern coastal plain, west of Caparra, the first Spanish settlement on the island.
 His mother, siblings, wives and children have been identified by records that were sent to la Real Hacienda to account for the distribution of clothes and other goods, called the "cacona", which were given to the indigenous people in captivity once a year between 1513 and 1519.
 Historians Raquel Rosario Rivera and Jalil Sued Badillo, among others, have concluded that Cacica Yayo was Caguax’s mother, which means that she was the ranking cacica whose descendants would inherit the rank of Turabo chiefs.
 Her daughter Catalina, Caguax's sister, should have borne the next cacique or cacica to reign after Caguax, but at the time of her death in captivity she had no living heirs; the same was true of her sister Maria.
 Their brother, Juan Comerio, could not inherit the rank of chief as he was not in the line of succession.
 Cacica Catalina died soon after being taken to el Toa.
 Caguax died later, sometime between late 1518 and early 1519.
-With no living heirs in the line of succession, María Bagaaname, Caguax's eldest daughter, was ceded the right to bear the successor.
+Historian Jalil Sued Badillo argued that María Bagaaname and María de Caguas were two different cacicas.
+According to his interpretation, Caguax was succeeded by his niece María de Caguas, daughter of his sister Isabel Cayaguax, in accordance with Taíno matrilineal inheritance practices.
 Caguax had two other children, Comerio and Isabel.
 He also had two wives, María and Leonor, and it is unclear which of his three children were borne by which of them.
 Around 1524, Maria Bagaaname married Diego Muriel, an overseer in Hacienda del Toa's.
 This marriage was approved by the authorities, and the couple bore descendants.
 As for the nitainos who had been forced to move with Caguax to oversee the work in Hacienda del Toa, records show that Aguayayex, Guayex, Caguas, Juanico Comerio, Juan Acayaguana, Diego Barrionuevo, Esteban directed agricultural tasks and that Pedro was in charge of the mines.
 They oversaw 230 naborias from Caguax's yukayeque who had been taken there to work in the conucos and the mines.
 Cerón forced Caguax to be his personal servant, as his nitainos and naborias were forced to work the conucos and gold mines.